Ricola3D/d2s-editor/README.md

 ### How to use on your own mod

-1. Install Node (I tested it successfully v20.10.0, and previously v16.20.0).
+1. Install Node (I only tested v20.10.0 and v16.20.0, so maybe installing one of those would be safer).
 2. Clone this repository or download a zip.
+Unzip it somewhere on your disc.
-3. Open **Node.js Command Prompt**.
+3. Open the unzipped folder, SHIFT + right-click in an empty space and choose "Open in Terminal".
-4. On first install **or version updates**, in the command prompt, run the following commands to install the editor:
+4. __On first install **or version updates**__, in the command prompt, run the following commands to install the editor:

 ```
 npm install --legacy-peer-deps